Y-N-ASSS/Lamborghini/Concept/asterion.md

 # **Asterion**

 ---
-##  The Aventador advances every concept of performance, immediately establishing itself as the benchmark for the super sports car sector.
+##  The Asterion advances every concept of performance, immediately establishing itself as the benchmark for the super sports car sector.
 ---